-In this gorge you will also find the village of Samaria which is located just before the middle of the gorge and was evacuated in 1962.
-Samaria village is a good opportunity to have a taste of the traditional Cretan architecture!
+In this gorge, you will also find the village of Samaria which is located just before the middle of the gorge and was evacuated in 1962.
+Samaria village is a good opportunity to have a taste of traditional Cretan architecture!
 What’s more, it’s a great resting point in the middle of your journey.

 The Gorge of Agia Irini Crete

 On the western side of the White Mountains, there is the amazing gorge of Agia Irini.

 This gorge is named after the village Agia Irini, located near the northern entrance of the gorge.

 The gorge of Agia Irini is part of the European Road E4, it’s length is 7.5 km and it takes about 3 hours to cross it.
 You can reach the entrance of the gorge from Sougia by taxi or by bus to Chania.